-Dylan B. Carp is a Shareholder in the San Francisco, California, office of Jackson Lewis P.C.
-He is a Certified Specialist in Appellate Law by The State Bar of California Board of Legal Specialization.
+Dylan B. Carp is a principal in the San Francisco, California, office of Jackson Lewis P.C.
+He is a certified specialist in Appellate Law by The State Bar of California Board of Legal Specialization.

-Mr. Carp has argued 10 appeals before federal and state courts.
-In addition to appeals and writs, Mr. Carp focuses his practice on unfair competition and trade secrets law, having second chaired a three-month unfair competition jury trial.
+Dylan has briefed and argued over 20 appeals before numerous federal and state appellate courts.
+In addition to appeals and writs, Dylan focuses his practice on unfair competition and trade secrets law, having second chaired a three-month unfair competition jury trial.

-Mr. Carp also handles all aspects of litigation in cases involving discrimination, harassment, disability, and wage and hour issues, including taking and defending depositions, briefing and arguing dispositive motions, and participating in mediations and settlement conferences.
-In addition to Mr. Carp’s litigation practice, he counsels employers on unfair competition, discrimination, harassment, and wage and hour issues.
+Dylan also handles all aspects of litigation in cases involving discrimination, harassment, disability, and wage and hour issues, including taking and defending depositions, briefing and arguing dispositive motions, and participating in mediations and settlement conferences.
+In addition to Dylan’s litigation practice, he counsels employers on unfair competition, discrimination, harassment, and wage and hour issues.

-Mr. Carp has lectured on ethics and appellate law and litigation tactics.
-Mr. Carp has also published articles on these and related topics.
+Dylan has lectured on ethics and appellate law and litigation tactics.
+Dylan has also published articles on these and related topics.
 His article on statutory interpretation was cited by a California court of appeal.

-Prior to joining Jackson Lewis in 2007, Mr. Carp had a general litigation practice and also litigated federal civil rights class actions.
+Prior to joining Jackson Lewis in 2007, Dylan had a general litigation practice and also litigated federal civil rights class actions.